wannalearn123/wannalearn123/README.md

 - 👋 Hi, I’m Agung Nurdiansyah 19 years old as @wannalearn123
 - 👀 I’m interested in Blockchain technology and Web3
 - 🌱 I’m currently learning Web dev.
 I've learned some basic of Python scripting and computer network
-- 💞️ I’m looking to collaborate on programming and hacking
+- 💞️ I’m looking to collaborate on programming and hacking, but especially in blockchain programming or AI
-- 📫 How to reach me @a_noor1626
+- 📫 How to reach me instagram: @nurdiansyah4886

 <!---
 wannalearn123/wannalearn123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.